m-labs/artiq/doc/manual/utilities.rst

 ARTIQ Firmware Service (AFWS) client
 ------------------------------------

 This tool serves as a client for building tailored firmware and gateware from M-Lab's servers and downloading the binaries in ready-to-flash format.
-It is necessary to have a valid subscription to AFWS.
+It is necessary to have a valid subscription to AFWS to use it.
 Subscription also includes general helpdesk support and can be purchased or extended by contacting ``sales@``.
-One year of support is included with most hardware purchased from M-Labs.
+One year of support is included with any Kasli carriers or crates containing them purchased from M-Labs.
+Additional one-time use is generally provided with purchase of additional cards to facilitate the system configuration change.

 .. argparse::
    :ref: artiq.frontend.afws_client.get_argparser